man-group/sparrow/docs/source/main_page.md

 Sparrow                             {#mainpage}
 =======

-**!!!The documentation is still under development and may be incomplete or contain errors!!!**

 Introduction
 ------------

-Sparrow stands for simple arrow and is an implementation of the [Apache Arrow Columnar format](https://arrow.apache.org/docs/format/Columnar.html) in C++20.
+Sparrow stands for "Simple Arrow" and is an implementation of the [Apache Arrow Columnar format](https://arrow.apache.org/docs/format/Columnar.html) in C++20.
 It provides array structures with idiomatic APIs and convenient conversions from and to the [C interface](https://arrow.apache.org/docs/dev/format/CDataInterface.html#structure-definitions).

 Sparrow requires a modern C++ compiler supporting C++20: